Heavy-Tailed Linear Bandits: Huber Regression with One-Pass Update: Discussion

 where $\phi(s,a) \in \mathbb{R}^d$ is known feature map, $\boldsymbol{\theta}_h^* \in \mathbb{R}^d$ is the unknown parameter, and $\varepsilon_h(s,a)$ is the heavy-tailed noise with $\mathbb{E}_h[\varepsilon_h](s,a) = 0$ and $\E_h[\lvert \varepsilon_h \rvert^{1+\epsilon}](s,a) \leq \nu_R^{1+\epsilon}$.

 Linear MDPs often adopt techniques from linear bandits, including estimating unknown parameters in a linear model and constructing an upper confidence bound (UCB) based on estimation error analysis.
 For heavy-tailed linear MDPs, \citep{NeurIPS'23:hvt-lb2} employs adaptive Huber regression to estimate the unknown parameter $\boldsymbol{\theta}_h^*$ in the reward function.
 This introduces a challenge similar to that in HvtLB: adaptive Huber regression is an offline algorithm, while an online setting requires a one-pass estimator.
 Existing one-pass estimators for HvtLB, such as the truncation-based and MOM-based algorithms proposed by \citet{NeurIPS'23:efficient-hvtlb}, are not applicable to heavy-tailed linear MDPs.
-Truncation-based algorithms rely on assumptions about absolute moments, which are not suitable in this context.
-MOM-based methods require multiple reward observations for a fixed $\phi(s, a)$, but this is infeasible in linear MDPs since state transitions occur probabilistically, preventing repeated observations for the same state-action pair.
+Truncation-based algorithms rely on assumptions about absolute moments, which are not suitable in this case.
+MOM-based methods require repeated reward observations for a fixed $\phi(s, a)$, which is infeasible in linear MDPs since state transitions occur probabilistically.

-In contrast, our proposed \hvtucb method can be directly applied to this scenario without requiring additional assumptions.
+In contrast, our proposed \hvtucb method does not suffer the aforementioned issue and has the potential to be applied to this scenario without requiring additional assumptions.
 Its estimation error bound analysis naturally extends to linear MDPs, enabling the construction of UCBs for the value function.
-By leveraging the UCB-to-regret analysis in \citep{NeurIPS'23:hvt-lb2}, \hvtucb has the potential to achieve the same theoretical guarantees as adaptive Huber regression, while significantly reducing computational costs.
+By leveraging the UCB-to-regret analysis in~\citep{NeurIPS'23:hvt-lb2}, \hvtucb has the potential to achieve the same theoretical guarantees as adaptive Huber regression, while significantly reducing computational costs.